dedalozzo/www.elephantoncouch.com/_docs/introduction.md

 As I said above you need the server just in case you want implement map and reduce functions in PHP.
 CouchDB is a strange animal that comes with an embedded JavaScript query server, but you are free to configure it to use another engine, like the one I wrote, for PHP.
 To be honest JavaScript is faster than PHP, but the server I have developed is pretty fast indeed, so give it a try.
-Keep your functions simple and remember that you can still implement the slow ones using Erlang.
+Keep your functions simple and remember that you can still rewrite the slow ones using Erlang.

 ### CLI